Australian housing values fell for the fifth straight month, as the crackdown on interest-only lending continues to quell housing demand.

-Some of the key findings for the last quarter included Hobart housing values rising 3.2 per cent, making it the strongest market.
+Some of the key findings for the last quarter included Hobart housing values rising 3.2 per cent, making it Australia's strongest housing market.
 Sydney was the weakest market, with housing values down 2.4 per cent last quarter.

 Darwin's rental yield was the highest at 5.9 per cent for the last quarter whilst Melbourne's 2.9 per cent rental yield was the lowest.